In Virginia's 5th District, a Victory for 'America First' Immigration Agenda

 Months later, in May 2019, Riggleman co-sponsored the Workforce for an Expanding Economy Act, legislation that would have created the H-2C visa program.
 Under the plan, at least 85,000 non-college-educated foreign workers could have been imported by construction companies, hospitals, and hotels to take U.S. jobs.

 In July 2019, Riggleman — along with other House Republicans — raised eyebrows with his vote for the transformative H.R.
 1044 Fairness for High Skilled Immigrants Act.
-The legislation had the support of Republican lawmakers like Rep. Dan Crenshaw (R-TX), Rep. Jim Jordan (R-OH), Rep. Lance Gooden (R-TX), Rep. Thomas Massie (R-KY), and Rep. Lee Zeldin (R-NY).
+The legislation had the support of Republican lawmakers such as Rep. Dan Crenshaw (R-TX), Rep. Jim Jordan (R-OH), Rep. Lance Gooden (R-TX), Rep. Thomas Massie (R-KY), and Rep. Lee Zeldin (R-NY).

 The legislation, with support from the big business and Big Tech lobby, would have allowed Indian nationals to monopolize the U.S. employment-based green card system.
 Estimates suggest that while Indian nationals make up just 25 percent of current employment-based green cards, under H.R.
 1044, Indian nationals would have been able to grab 90 percent of the green cards for at least a decade.

 H.R.
-1044 also would have ensured that outsourcing firms such as Cognizant and Infosys, as well as giant tech conglomerates like Amazon and Facebook, have a green card system wherein only foreign workers on H-1B visas are able to obtain employment green cards by creating a backlog of seven to eight years for all foreign nationals.
+1044 also would have ensured that outsourcing firms such as Cognizant and Infosys, as well as giant tech conglomerates such as Amazon and Facebook, have a green card system wherein only foreign workers on H-1B visas are able to obtain employment green cards by creating a backlog of seven to eight years for all foreign nationals.

 Experts said H.R.
 1044 effectively rewards outsourcers of American jobs with an employment-based green card system that operates solely around their needs for cheaper foreign labor.

 Riggleman’s vote for H.R.
-1044 was critical for a state like Virginia.
+1044 was critical for a state such as Virginia.

 That fall, Democrats took control of Virginia’s House of Delegates and State Senate.
 For the first time since 1993, Democrats run the state legislature, the governor’s seat, and the lieutenant governor’s seat.